sep 08 | Week 3

 Overview

-This week we complete the Musical Elements unit.
+This week, complete the Musical Elements unit.
 By Friday you'll know the basics of music notation, melody, harmony and musical form.
-Celebrate your knowledge with Test 1 on Saturday!
+Afterwards, celebrate with Test 1!

 Join the discussion before Forum 1 fades into the ether.